andyfitzsuse/andyfitz.github.io/posts/essential-svg-tools.md

 Well there's lots of nifty things I havent personally climbed into.

 [canvas2svg ](https://github.com/gliffy/canvas2svg ) - I have a feeling I'll get to know this library well someday.
 [Apache Batik](https://xmlgraphics.apache.org/batik/)  - I used it quite a bit in the early days but it never took root in my toolchain.
 [SVGJS](https://svgjs.com/docs/3.0/) It offers compelling shortcuts, I'm just a fan of vanilla JS.
 This also goes for [SNAP SVG](http://snapsvg.io/)

 # Thank you SVG

-So there you have it.
+So there you have it, the best tools to help you with SVG.

-On a personal note
+On a personal note:
 These are the heroes I'd like to recognise, the ones who moved SVG forward directly or indirectly in my universe:
 [Cam Mcormack](https://mcc.id.au/), [Raph Levien](https://raphlinus.github.io/), [Chris Lilley](https://svgees.us/), Carl Worth, Liam Quinn, Doug Schepers, Nathan Hurst, Peter Moulder, [Tavmjong Bah](http://tavmjong.free.fr/), [Bryce Harrington](https://twitter.com/bryceharrington), Aaron Spike, Jon Cruz, Bulia Byak, Dom Lachowicz, Dodji Seketeli, [Owen Taylor](https://blog.fishsoup.net/) and so many more.